Newfoundland and Labrador Route 62

-Route 62, also known as Liam Hickey Drive, is a very short access road which connects the Trans-Canada Highway at an interchange with the town of Holyrood.
+Route 62, also known as Liam Hickey Drive, is an access road which connects the Trans-Canada Highway at an interchange with the town of Holyrood.
 It runs for about 5 km and is one of two provincial routes designated as an access to Holyrood (the other being Route 90).

 Before 2018, it was called Holyrood Access Road.

 Route description

 Route 62 begins at an interchange with Route 1 (Trans Canada Highway, Exit 36) near Butter Pot Provincial Park.
 It heads north through rural wooded areas to enter the town limits and pass by IBEW College.
 The highway continues north to pass by a golf course and a few other businesses before entering downtown, where Route 62 comes to an end at an intersection with Route 60 (Conception Bay Highway).